MarkPearlCoZa/Blog_General/_posts/2016-05-01-React-Notes.md

 ### Memory Leads on Page Change ###

-- Page changes in a single-page app environment will cause each CommentBox component to keep loading new comments every five seconds, even when they're no longger being displayed.
+- Page changes in a single-page app environment will cause each CommentBox component to keep loading new comments every five seconds, even when they're no longer being displayed.

 Each component should be responsible for removing any timers it has created.
 We do this in the componentWillUnmount method.